emjaynotmj/ultrafly/README.md

 ## UltraFly

-A flight booking application that allows users to make booking reservations.
+A flight booking application that allows users to book for available flights.
 It can be viewed online [here](https://ultrafly.herokuapp.com)
 ## Getting Started
 1. Clone the repository:
     ````